vantezzen/electric-squid/components/client/README.md

 You can build the frontend using "npm run build", which will create static output files in "./build".
 Please note that building the frontend requires at least 12 GiB of RAM as it will crash otherwise.

-The final build will have a total size of 350-400MiB.

 ## Dependency patching

 flying-squid and its dependencies and not optimized to run in a browser and thus use some NodeJS-only features.
 To enable these packages to run in the browser, electric-squid unfortunately needs to use of a lot of manual patching.